 At Indeed, inclusion extends beyond employee resource groups and celebrations.
 Diversity of background, experience, and thought makes for a stronger workforce, more effective decision-making, and powerful innovation.
 To foster inclusion, we want to build a psychologically safe environment at every level and in every area of the business.
 That’s why we’re removing terminology that works against such inclusion from our codebase.

-Diversity and inclusion is an ingredient for success.
+Diversity and inclusion are ingredients for success.
 Leaders of Indeed Amsterdam’s Women at Indeed employee resource group (l-r): Edwin Moses, Trudy Danso-Osei, Freek van Schaik, Renske van der Linden, and Valerie Sampimon.

 What does technical terminology have to do with inclusion?